 Some numerical reasoning tests do not allow the use of calculators.
 These tests usually contain a very different mix of question, and are usually fast moving, giving you just a few seconds to answer each one.
-Learn more about the question styles in non calculator numerical reasoning tests, as well as examples of some of the tests that do not allow calculators, on this page.
+Learn more about the question styles in non calculator numerical reasoning tests, and get examples of some of the tests that do not allow calculators.

 Non-calculator tests by company: